shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 and these targets only have to be registered in system crontab.

 ## Pitfalls
-- If you tag cron module with another instance without changes in Phing targets, your jobs will not be executed automatically, because command will hold on instance choice question.
+- If you tag the cron module with another instance without changes in Phing targets, your jobs will not be executed automatically, because the command will hold on instance choice question.
 - You can easily set your system to run too much cron jobs at once, resulting in server response time slowdown.